hrithik666/titanic_ML/README.md

 # titanic_ML
-All about data visualization,ML concepts such as logistic regresion,gridsearch cv,heatmap,rmse,SVM.
+All about data visualization,ML concepts such as logistic regresion,gridsearch cv,randomised searchcv,heatmap,rmse,SVM.